adoyle-h/one.nvim/README.md

 ## Update

-The source codes of one.nvim, impatient.nvim and plugin manager (vim-plug, packer.nvim) are not managed by plugin manager.
+The source codes of one.nvim, impatient.nvim and [plugin manager](#plugin-manager) are not managed by plugin manager.
 You can update them by lua functions or commands.

 - Update one.nvim: `:OneUpdate one` or `:lua one.update('one')`